 Kalaloch (pronounced Kalay-lock) Beach is a beautiful place to linger and explore the ocean beaches while you await the magnificent sunsets over the seastacks.

-Just a day trip away on the MV Coho to tour Victoria, The Royal British Museum, shop, enjoy street entertainers and the Butchart Gardens.
+Just a day trip away on the MV Coho to tour Victoria, The Royal British Museum, shop, enjoy street entertainers, have high tea, and take a trip out to explore the Butchart Gardens.

 When you are through with all that ...
 Consider